MRF-D 24.3: U.S. Navy, ADF medical personnel train for en route care in Australian Army Chinook

 |0

-This work, MRF-D 24.3: U.S. Navy, ADF medical personnel train for en route care in Australian Army Chinook [Image 14 of 14], by GySgt Kassie McDole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MRF-D 24.3: U.S. Navy, ADF medical personnel train for en route care in Australian Army Chinook, by GySgt Kassie McDole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT